nordicmicroalgae/content/help.md

 * Question: I cannot find a species I expect to find.

 Answer: Try a synonym in the search field.
 If you still do not find the species it should probably be added to the species list.
-Contact Nordic Microalgae at [info@nordicmicroalgae.org](mailto:info@nordicmicroalgae.org) or a member of your national microalgae committee.
+Contact Nordic Microalgae at [nordicmicroalgae@smhi.se](mailto:nordicmicroalgae@smhi.se) or a member of your national microalgae committee.
 (At present Finland, Norway and Sweden).